wundergraph/wundergraph/docs-website/src/pages/docs/typescript-operations-reference/authentication-authorization.md

 ---
-title: TypeScript Operations Reference
+title: Authenticating and Authorizing TypeScript Operations
-pageTitle: WunderGraph - Reference - TypeScript Operations - Authentication & Authorization
-description:
+description: Learn how to authenticate and authorize users in TypeScript Operations.
 ---

 Here's an overview of the different ways to authenticate and authorize users in WunderGraph.